Building lattices and zeta functions

+\begin{definition} Let $G\bs X$ denote the set of all $G$-orbits in $X$.
+This set carries the topology induced by the projection $X\to G\bs X$, $x\mapsto Gx$.
+As the group $G$ acts cellularly on $X$, the quotient space $G\bs X$ is a CW-complex. \end{definition}

-Recall that a \e{lattice} $\Ga$ in a locally compact group $G$ is a discrete subgroup $\Ga\subset G$ such that the quotient $G/\Ga$ carries a $G$-invariant Radon measure of finite volume.
+\begin{definition} A \e{lattice} $\Ga$ in a locally compact group $G$ is a discrete subgroup $\Ga\subset G$ such that the quotient $G/\Ga$ carries a $G$-invariant Radon measure of finite volume.
 A discrete subgroup $\Ga\subset G$ is called \e{cocompact} if the quotient $G/\Ga$ is compact.
-A cocompact subgroup is always a lattice \cite{HA2}.
+A cocompact subgroup is always a lattice \cite{HA2}. \end{definition}